NgJohn15/SatelliteSim/README.md

 ### R-CNN
 python3 detect_object_rcc.py -i <file/path/to/image>

-This is a adjusted detector from DatTran's raccoon detector.
+This is an adjusted detector from DatTran's raccoon detector.
 I changed the dataset to look for satellites instead.

 You may need to check the config.py to see if your files are in the right directories